tomaszmichalak/experience-manager-learn.en/help/aem-target-personalization/implementation.md

 >[!NOTE]
 >
-> Customer needs to be provisioned with Adobe Launch and Adobe I/O from [Adobe support](https://helpx.adobe.com/contact/enterprise-support.ec.html) or reach out to your system administrator
+> Customer needs to be provisioned with Experience Platform Launch and Adobe I/O from [Adobe support](https://helpx.adobe.com/contact/enterprise-support.ec.html) or reach out to your system administrator

 ### Getting your AEM Instance ready